schmidt-software/KeenWrite/docs/skins.md

-# Themes
+# Skins

-The application provides bundled themes and the ability to add custom themes.
-This document describes the interplay between bundled themes and building your own theme.
+The application provides bundled skins and the ability to add custom skins.
+This document describes the interplay between bundled skins and building your own look and feel.

-A theme is a set of styles, similar to cascading style sheet classes, that instruct the user interface on how to apply colours, fonts, spacing, highlights, drop-shadows, gradients, and so forth.
+A skin is a set of styles, similar to cascading style sheet classes, that configures the user interface colours, fonts, spacing, highlights, drop-shadows, gradients, and more.

 For more information on CSS, see the [W3C CSS tutorial](https://www.w3.org/Style/Examples/011/firstcss).